Egyptian Hieroglyphs

 Hieroglyphs are time consuming to produce and require a great deal of skill and knowledge, so it is only in the early period that we find hieroglyphs written on every type of material and for every purpose.
 By the first dynasty (around 2900 B.C.) the Egyptians had developed a simplified cursive script known as “hieratic”.
 The script was based on hieroglyphics, but the signs were greatly simplified and so better suited to writing on papyrus.
 Hieroglyphs continued to be used on religious and monumental architecture, but hieratic took over for religious texts on papyrus and record-keeping.
 During the 7th century B.C. the Egyptians began using “demotic” (which was even more simplified cursive script than hieratic) for business and literary texts.

-During the Ptolemaic period (305 to 30 B.C.)
+During the Ptolemaic Period (305 to 30 B.C.)
 Egypt was ruled by a Greek dynasty descended from Ptolemy (Alexander the Great’s general).
 The early part of the dynasty saw a renewal of Egyptian civilisation, as Alexandria became the only city in the ancient world to rival the power and glory of Rome.
 The Great Library was constructed by Ptolemy I, in part because he believed at heart that Greek culture was the greatest in the world and he wished to infuse Egyptian culture with Greek ideals.
 This mixing of cultures resulted in the development of many new hieroglyphic signs as the priests explored the mysterious and complex language, often creating complex codes and puns whose meaning was known only to a select few.

 The dynasty remained unpopular with more traditional Egyptians (after all they were still Greek), and by 206 B.C.
 Upper Egypt was in open rebellion.
 As the power of the dynasty waned, they increasingly relied upon Rome to maintain control of the country.
-This strategy worked reasonably well, until Cleopatra pushed her luck and Egypt was invaded by Octavian (Emperor Augustus) in 30 B.C.
+This strategy worked reasonably well, until Cleopatra VII pushed her luck and Egypt was invaded by Octavian (Emperor Augustus) in 30 B.C.

 Roman rule was very harsh.
 The greedy Romans applied high tax rates and allowed Egypt less autonomy than the other provinces.
 Then in 391 A.D. the Emperor Theodosius ordered that all pagan temples must close.
 This essentially destroyed the hieroglyphic language (which by that time was only used on monumental architecture and in temples).
 The last firmly dated hieroglyphic inscription was written in A.D.
 394.